html-extract/hext/README.md

 `/libhext/doc/doxygen/resources/bootstrap.min.css.LICENSE` for the full license text.
 Visit Bootstrap on [Github](https://github.com/twbs/bootstrap).

-## About me
+## About the author
-I am a freelancing software developer living in Munich.
+I am [Tom][https://github.com/thomastrapp), a freelancing software developer living in Munich.
 Visit [thomastrapp.com](http://thomastrapp.com) for my email address and let me know what you think about Hext!